perriera/for_interfaces/cpp/README.md

 		export LD_LIBRARY_PATH=/usr/local/lib:${LD_LIBRARY_PATH}

 	- Now paste these environment variables into the shell
+	- Now press ENTER once or twice (to give a new line)
 	- Now press ESCAPE and then `SHIFT z` button twice

  - [ ] Then source it ...